 Care Coordination and Navigation: They serve as navigators of the healthcare system, helping patients access services and coordinating communication among providers.

-Telehealth and Remote Monitoring: These technologies, including telehealth, patient portals, and mobile devices, enable the provision of remote care and support to patients.
+Telehealth and Remote Monitoring: These technologies, including telehealth, patient portals, and mobile devices, enable remote patient care and support.

 Health Promotion and Disease Prevention: A key focus is on empowering patients to make informed health decisions and promoting a proactive, holistic approach to health.